Asdee: History

-Evidence of ancient settlement in the area includes a number of ringfort sites, to the west of the village, which were built between 600AD and 900AD.
+Evidence of ancient settlement in the area includes a number of ringfort sites, to the west of the village in the townland of Astee West, which were built between 600AD and 900AD.

 At the turn of the 12th century, the O'Connors, Kings of Kerry, moved from their stronghold at Doon Point (Ballybunion) to Clár an Easa Duibhe (meaning "plain of the black waterfall"), where the village is now situated.
 This move was undertaken to facilitate an alliance between the O'Connors and the O'Brien dynasty, then Kings of Thomond.
 The waters around Clár an Easa Duibhe allowed the O'Connors passage to the O'Brien stronghold of what is now County Clare.

 By 1146, the O'Connor's had built a castle in the area and the area became known as Caisleán Easa Duibhe, or "castle of the black waterfall".
 Three kingships ruled from Caisleán Easa Duibhe, before the O'Connors moved to Carrigafoyle Castle (near Ballylongford) at the end of the 12th century.
 The castle in Caisleán Easa Duibhe subsequently fell into disrepair, and some of the stone from the castle was ultimately used in the building of three houses beside the church in the village.

 The black waterfall, from where the village gets its name, was quarried prior to the mid-18th century, leaving a smaller version of the original waterfall remaining a short distance upstream of the village.